 As a manager, you have to be available for your employees to give them the opportunity to ask questions, present ideas, and benefit from your guidance and leadership.
 Sure, you have other responsibilities—meetings and appointments included.

-But as a manger, your most important job is to manage your employees.
+But as a manger, your most important job is to

 5. The Hands Off Boss

 One of the most tempting management strategies I discovered was the hands-off approach.
 I had a team who, I will happily admit, was self-sufficient.
 They knew their jobs, they stayed on task, and they performed well—all without any intervention from me.
 So, I focused my attention on other managerial duties, while they carried out their responsibilities.
 Sounds great, right?

 But without your coaching or feedback, your employees completely miss out on any opportunities to grow or expand their skill sets—they can’t pinpoint ways they can improve, enjoy any sort of recognition, or get the chance to tackle new challenges.

 .
 No matter how self-sufficient your team may seem, your involved leadership is important to maximizing your employees’ potential.

 There may not be a magic formula for doing everything right—but there are definitely concrete ways to do things wrong.
 As you figure out how to best lead your team, stay away from these extreme strategies and you’ll be well on your way to becoming a well-liked and well-respected leader.

 Photo of people talking courtesy of Shutterstock .

 As a full-time manager at a tech company, Avery is constantly finding (and writing about!) new ways to better encourage, lead, and motivate her team.
 In her spare time, she enjoys listening to live music, attempting to sew, and discovering dive bars and hole-in-the-wall restaurants.
 One day, she hopes to publish a memoir, adopt a Great Dane puppy, and find the perfect shade of red lipstick.More from this Author